polysyllabic/chaos/README.md

 For all games:

 1. Connect the DualShock controller (the PS4 controller) through a USB cable to the lower left USB port on your Raspberry Pi.
 This is the USB 2.0 port furthest from the ethernet port and closest to circuit board.

 2. Connect the Raspberry Pi's ethernet port to your router, unless you're using WiFi.

 [Cabling the Raspbery Pi](https://github.com/polysyllabic/chaos/blob/unbound/docs/images/chaos_plugging.jpg)

-3. The next step depends on whether you are playing a PS4 or PS5 game.
-If you're playing a PS4 game on a PS5 console, you can use the simpler, PS4 setup:
+The next step depends on what type of game you are playing.

-For PS4 games:
+For PS4 games (whether played on a PS4 or a PS5):

-Use a USB-C to USB-A cable to connect the Raspberry Pi's USB-C port to the console.
+3. Use a USB-C to USB-A cable to connect the Raspberry Pi's USB-C port to the console.
 The Pi will get its power from this connection, as well as using it to communicate with the console.

+For PC games:

+3. Connect the Pi's USB-C port to a USB port on your PC (either USB-A or USB-C will work).

 For PS5-only games:

-3a.
-Connect the Besavior controller (or equivalent device) to the PlayStation 5 with a USB-C to USB-A cable.
+You need a device to convince your console that you're using a DualSense (PS5) controller.
+We'll call this the "imposter" device such as a Besavior controller.

-3b.
-Connect the USB-C to USB-A adaptor that comes with the Besavior to the USB-C port on the Beloader to the device on the bottom of the Besavior controller.
-This is a short cable with a second USB-C port on the side.
+3. First connect the imposter device to the PlayStation 5 with a USB cable.
+For the Besavior controller, this means using the USB-C port that is in the same place as the port on an ordinary controller.

-3c.
-Connect the Besavior to the Raspberry Pi's USB-C port with a USB-A to USB-C cable.
+Next, connect the impostor device to the Raspberry Pi's USB-C port.

-3d.
-Connect another USB-C cable into this side port on the adapter and connect it to an external DC power source that can supply at least 3A. *Note:* If you use a lower-rated power supply, you may experience brown-outs when the Pi starts trying to draw more power than is available under load.
+If you're using the Besavior controller, you should use plug the special cable that comes with the Besavior that has a male USB-C port on one side and a connector with both a female USB-C and a female USB-A port on the other.
+Connect the male USB-C side to the USB-C port on the device mounted below the Besavior controller.
+Connect the the Raspberry Pi's USB-C port to the USB-A end of the special connector with a USB-C to USB-A cable.
+Finally, connect another USB-C cable into the side port of the special adapter and connect it to an external DC power source that can supply at least 3A. *Note:* If you use a lower-rated power supply, you may experience brown-outs when the Pi starts trying to draw more power than is available under load.
 In this case, you may find the Pi hanging and rebooting at inconvenient times.

-The sequence of devices is DualShock -> Raspberry Pi -> Besavior -> PlayStation 5
+The sequence of devices is DualShock -> Raspberry Pi -> Impostor Device -> PlayStation 5

 ### Startup

 1. Turn on your console.
 If using the Besavior setup, also ensure that the external power is connected.
 Once power is applied, the Raspberry Pi will boot up.
-During the Pi's boot sequence, the controller's bluetooth connection will let you navigate to your game.
-At some point, you'll see a USB connectivity notification, meaning that TCC is active.
+One the boot sequence and the Chaos engine is running, the system (either console or PC) should recognize the controller.

 2. If OBS was already running, refresh your browser sources.
 The overlays should be active.